 4. Keukenhof Gardens, The Netherlands

 The Keukenhof Gardens are one of the largest gardens in the world and are known internationally for their stunning collection of tulips.
 Around seven million flower bulbs are planted here every year, and while Keukenhof is most famous for its tulips, there are also hyacinths, daffodils, lilies, roses, carnations, and irises.
-The famous tulip display is open for eight weeks from mid-March to mid-May, with the peak being in April, when over 800 different types of tulips are on display.
+The famous tulip display opens from mid-March to mid-May, with the peak being in April, when over 800 different types of tulips are on display.

 In addition to the tulip gardens, there is also an English landscape garden, a nature garden, and a Japanese country garden.
 There are also flower shows, intricate artworks, and wonderful events.
 The garden is only a short distance away from Schiphol Airport in Amsterdam, and is easily accessible via public transportation.